 The Artist-In-Residence (AIR) program provides artists with the opportunity to gain inspiration from the natural and cultural resources of the South Carolina state parks.

-The South Carolina State Park Service will provide the use of a cabin to selected participants for a one-week period.
+The South Carolina State Park Service will provide the use of a cabin, camper cabin, or campsite to the selected participants for a one-week period.

 To add to the camping experience, there is no running water or restroom provided inside the camper cabins and cooking is not permitted inside the cabins.
 A water spigot, fire ring and grill are available outside of the cabins, and they are located only a short walk from restrooms and comfort stations.